stevana/hot-swapping-state-machines/README.md

 the new SM and the bytecode for a state migration (old state to new state).
 The state migration is [type-safe](https://github.com/stevana/hot-swapping-state-machines/blob/3f7c4081d84a6ca3eeafbe892ca0798b96f61645/src/LibMain.hs#L65).

+We could also serialise the free Cartesian category and send that over the network, but the bytecode is "flatter" (i.e. can more easily be turned into a list of bytecodes) and hopefully a more stable API.
+I can imagine situations where the syntax for writing state machines changes or gets more expressive, but the bytecode stays the same.
+Which is a good thing, since upgrading the abstract machine on a node can probably not be done as easily without any downtime.

 ## Contributing